danielmarbach/ReliableMessaging.Workshop/Storage/README.md

 - Given the rather tight restrictions about the payload size how would you implement offloading the body to for example a blob storage?
 - Given the message visibility timeout what are the consequences of potential unclean restarts of a receiver?
 - In order to improve the receive speed when the queues are full can you imagine a better way of receiving messages that has an optimal balance between polling, not incurring too much costs during idle time and increasing the throughput on busy queues?
+- You need to store a small set of metadata that is unique per queue.
+How would you achieve that?
+What are the limitations?
+- Is it possible to retrieve runtime information like the message count with StorageQueues?
+How would you achieve that?

 ## Solutions